aidinhnkhn/Process-Control/README.md

 # Process-Control
-The project details and question are available in the pdf file.
+The project details and questions are available in the pdf file.